activeviam/autopivot/README.md

 # ActiveViam AutoPivot
 AutoPivot is a standalone application for online analysis (OLAP) of CSV files.

 AutoPivot discovers the structure of CSV files, field separator, column names, column types, and loads data in memory with a high throughput parallel CSV source.
-AutoPivot exposes the data as a cube with hierarchies and aggregates that can be manipulated in the ActiveUI frontend of directly from the Microsoft Excel Pivot Table, using the XMLA protocol and MDX query language.
+AutoPivot exposes the data as a cube with hierarchies and aggregates that can be manipulated in the ActiveUI frontend or directly from the Microsoft Excel Pivot Table, using the XMLA protocol and MDX query language.

 ## Launching AutoPivot
 Build the project with Maven, this generates a war file that can be deployed in Apache Tomcat.
 The ActiveUI will be available directly from Tomcat at the `/application-name/ui` url.